-Christine Streatfeild is a partner in the IPTech Practice Group.
+Christine Streatfeild is a partner in the Intellectual Property & Technology Practice Group.
 She has a broad range of trade, regulatory, and litigation experience, most frequently representing clients in antidumping and countervailing duty cases, safeguard measures, duties imposed for national security purposes (Section 232 duties), and Section 337 intellectual property and trade secrets disputes.
 She appears before the US International Trade Commission (ITC), US Department of Commerce (DOC), and the federal courts.
 She also routinely advises companies regulated by the Food and Drug Administration (FDA) on issues affecting mergers, acquisitions, licensing, and compliance.
 Prior to joining Baker McKenzie, Ms. Streatfeild served as the acting deputy director of the Generalized System of Preferences (GSP) and in the Environment and Natural Resources division of the Office of the United States Trade Representative.
 She has also served as an adjunct professor at the Krieger School, Johns Hopkins University, where she taught Global Trade, Policy and Competition.

 Ms. Streatfeild focuses her practice on trade regulatory and intellectual property matters, including disputes and counseling to companies on a variety of commercial activity including distribution agreements, joint venture arrangements, and supply agreements, as well as assessing compliance with import duties.